teemops/core-api/README.md

 # About and Background #
-Teemops was originally developed as a SaaS product, but after some thought and a few years of R&D the founder decided to release the code as an open source project under the Creative Commons license.
+Teemops was originally developed as a SaaS product, but after some thought and a few years of R&D the founder decided to release the code as an open source project under the Creative Commons and GNUS licenses for different components.

 The reasons for this were many, but the main was to provide a free version to make it easier for IT Ops teams on AWS.